jinzh2011/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

->> Vim will my preferred choice of use.
+>> Vim is my preferred terminal editor.
 I have used vim for basic editing and would like to continue to use it.

 --